|Home Programs Classes|

 Tantric Buddhist psychology shows how we ourselves create unenlightenment through neurotic patterns of emotional reaction to our spacious natures.
 Meditation transmutes the five elemental neuroses (territoriality, aggression, neediness, anxiety, and depression) into the five corresponding elemental wisdoms (generosity, clarity, compassionate appreciation, accomplishment, and unboundedness).

 Dzogchen trèk-chöd—a method that can be used in meditation and in everyday life—releases neurotic emotions to expand into their natural enlightened qualities.
-Trèk-chöd transmission is given by Aro Lamas as one evening of the course.
+Trèk-chöd transmission is given by Lamas of the Aro gTér Tradition as one evening of the course.

 Recommended reading for this course is the book Spectrum of Ecstasy.

 Wearing the Body of Visions